r-lidar-lab/lidRviewer/README.md

 We successfully installed the package on Windows machines.
 As always things are much harder on Windows :wink:.
 I wrote an automatic installation script that install the SDL and build the package.

 1. Make sure you have a C++ compiler.
-On Windows install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
-Install the `devtools` package.
+On Windows you must install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
+You also need to install the `devtools` package to build the package.

 ```r
 install.packages("devtools")
 ```

 2. Run the following script by openning R (or Rstudio) **as administrator**.
-This script download the SDL library and install it along with R (R belongs in a folder where only an adminitrator can write).
+This script downloads the SDL library and installs it along with R (R belongs in a folder where only an adminitrator can write).
 Once it is done it installs the `PointCloudViewer` package with `devtools`.

 ```r
 source("https://raw.githubusercontent.com/Jean-Romain/PointCloudViewer/master/sdl.R")